langri-sha/docker-learning-threejs/README.md

 docker run -it langrisha/learning-threejs
 ```

-Alternatively, run a detached container and access the server via the containers
+Alternatively, run a detached container and access the server via the container's IP address:
-IP address:

 ```
 CID=$(docker run -d langrisha/learning-threejs)